Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 If the selection of AHRS/AM occurs and no update (or re-entering of the same value) occurs last vC will be used.

-> **Note:** When operating in SLAVED or COMP mode near a magnetic disturbance, such as aboard a
+> 💡 When operating in SLAVED or COMP mode near a magnetic disturbance, such as aboard a
 > carrier, the MV acronym should be expected to appear.

 The table below shows error source analysis and response to the MV acronym appearing in flight.